-Using The ENGINE START/STOP Button - Manual Transmission Only to 15 seconds, then repeat the "Normal Starting" procedure.
+- 2. Release the button when the engine starts.
+If the vehicle fails to start within 15 seconds, release the button, wait 10 to 15 seconds, then repeat the "Normal Starting" procedure. - 3.
 If you wish to stop the cranking of the engine prior to the engine starting, release the button.